Citymonstret/Kvantum/README.md

 [![Build Status](https://travis-ci.org/Sauilitired/Kvantum.svg?branch=master)](https://travis-ci.org/Sauilitired/Kvantum)

 ## Description

-Kvantum is a lightweight, portable and (if you so desire) embeddable (HTTP/HTTPS) web server, written entirely in java.
-It is meant to be easy to use, yet offer a wide variety of tools and utilities to simplify the development of your website.
-It comes shipped with tools such as account management, database connectors and template engine support.
-All to remove the need for repeated boilerplate.
+Kvantum is a web server and framework written in Java, on top of the Netty application framework.
+Kvantum is written with two main goals in mind: a) to be able to run as a standalone web server, with no extra programming needed, and b) to offer an extensive API, allowing developers to extend Kvantum to fit their needs exactly.
+The user can choose to either run Kvantum on its own, to create Kvantum extensions (addons) or to ship their application with Kvantum embedded in it.

+Kvantum is written for HTTP/HTTPS 1.1 and aims to implement the entire protocol.
+The web server is written to be non-blocking, and to greatly favour caching over I/O operations.

+The Kvantum framework includes many specially written components, that will drastically reduce end user boilerplate code.
+This includes (but is not limited to): account management, database connections (MySQL, SQLite, MongoDB), template engines (Apache Velocity, JTwig, Crush), REST utilities, search service utilities, etc.

-Kvantum can be used both as a standalone web server for static content, natively serving:
+Kvantum can be used as a standalone server for static content, natively serving:
 * HTML
 * CSS
 * JavaScript